 Start their appreciation for art early with a game of 'I spy' through Brisbane’s laneways using the artworks in the Outdoor Gallery.
 The exhibits are constantly changing so make sure you check back regularly to keep the game fresh.
 While you’re in the city, duck into the Museum of Brisbane for an additional hit of art, culture and history.
-Bonus points for downloading the free MoB Kids @ Home activities, so they channel all of that new-found creative energy.
+Bonus points for downloading the free MoB Kids @ Home activities, so they can channel all of that new-found creative energy.

 If your kids would rather do a day on wheels, Brisbane’s BMX parks and skate parks have you covered.
 Whether they skateboard, blade, BMX or scooter, there’s a track for them to have a ‘wheely’ good time while you cheer from the sidelines.

 While belting out David Bowie’s Space Oddity won’t win you kudos with the kids, a trip to Sir Thomas Brisbane Planetarium certainly will.
 Sit back and relax under the Cosmic Skydome as you jet off on an outer space adventure.
 Conveniently located in the heart of the Mt Coot-tha precinct, you can make a day of it exploring the Brisbane Botanic Gardens Mt Coot-tha, waterfalls and Hide 'n' Seek Children's Trail.